Shed and Shift

 When Your Body Remembers What Your Mind Forgot

-Let me paint you a picture of what was really happening for Sarah in that moment.
+Let me paint you a picture of what was really happening for Elena in that moment.

 Our nervous systems constantly scan for familiar patterns, comparing every new experience to stored memories.

-When Sarah saw Jake’s disappointment, her nervous system instantly searched her memory banks.
+When Elena saw Jake’s disappointment, her nervous system instantly searched her memory banks.
 What did disappointment mean in her childhood?

 Can you imagine that?
 Being five years old, feeling your mother’s sadness like it’s living in your own chest?
 Absorbing your father’s stress until your small body is coiled with tension you don’t understand?